chingu-voyages/v10-geckos-team-14/README.md

 #### Technical Motivation

-- To embrace the self-learning, we are motivated to adopt the latest tech stacks to build a live project that solves solving real-life problems.
-- Building a system that deals with loads of Database manipulations and management using a NoSQL type database management system.
+To embrace the opportunity to learn in a collaborative, fully distributed team environment while also motivated to gain experience using popular JavaScript libraries and tools to build a live project that solves real-life problems.
+A full-stack application that manages and utilizes significant amounts of data using a NoSQL type database management system.

 ## Project Status

+* AssistU version 1.0.0-alpha released on August 14, 2019.

-This application is in development and pending version 1.0.0-alpha release.
+* AssistU version 1.1.0-alpha is in development and pending release.

 ## Features 💎

-### 1. Login/Sign-up
+### 1. User Login & Registration

 #### Frontend

-- New user can Register by filling the registration form.
+* New user can Register by filling the registration form.
-- Already registered users can login to their account by using their registered email address and password.
+* Already registered users can login to their account by using their registered email address and password.
-- User gets error message when enters an email address that is already registered while filling registration form.
+* User gets error message when enters an email address that is already registered while filling registration form.
-- Two type of error messages maybe received if user enters incorrect details while filling login form. viz  "Please enter registered email" or "Wrong Password Entered"
+* Two type of error messages maybe received if user enters incorrect details while filling login form. viz  "Please enter registered email" or "Wrong Password Entered"
-- User can even login after filling the booking form and can continue the booking process without any loss of data entered in the Booking Form.
+* User can even login after filling the booking form and can continue the booking process without any loss of data entered in the Booking Form.

 #### Backend